|

-This parashah largely contains the crafting of YHWH's Tabernacle and everything contained within, and of the holy garments worn by the priests.
+This parashah largely outlines the crafting of YHWH's Tabernacle and everything contained within, and of the holy garments worn by the priests.
 Before we begin, however, let's take another look at some of the awesome scriptures we read last week:

 Exodus 33: 17 ADONAI said to Moshe, "I will also do what you have asked me to do, because you have found favor in my sight, and I know you by name."
 18 But Moshe said, "I beg you to show me your glory!"
 19 He replied, "I will cause all my goodness to pass before you, and in your presence I will pronounce the name of ADONAI.
 Moreover, I show favor to whomever I will, and I display mercy to whomever I will.
 20 But my face," he continued, "you cannot see, because a human being cannot look at me and remain alive.
 21 Here," he said, "is a place near me; stand on the rock.
 22 When my glory passes by, I will put you inside a crevice in the rock and cover you with my hand, until I have passed by.
 23 Then I will remove my hand, and you will see my back, but my face is not to be seen."